Undergraduate Research Activities

 A few recent examples of peer-reviewed papers that originated from undergraduate work are:

 - Garvey C., Meng C., Nagy J.: Singular Value Decomposition Approximation via Kronecker Summations for Imaging Applications.
-SIAM Journal on Matrix Analysis and Applications, to appear, accepted for publication in October 2018.
+SIAM Journal on Matrix Analysis and Applications, 39(4), 2018.

 - Platero R., Least Squares Updating for Kronecker Products.
 Received Outstanding Student Research Presentation Award at the 2017 Annual Meeting of the Society for the Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS).